bitcap-co/bitcap-ipr/CONFIGURATION.md

          - "Volcminer":  When checked, enable listening for VolcMiners.
          - "Sealminers": When checked, enable listening for Sealminers.
    #### "API" tab
+   "Settings" section:
+    - Locate Duration : configure the blink duration when locating a miner.
+Default is 10s.
+  "Authentication" section:
    If you have an alternative password other then the default, you can set it here for the respective miner type to be able use with the ID Table view:
    - Bitmain/Antminer:
      - "Set Login Password" : Set alternative login password for Antminers.
 If blank, "root" is used for authentication.